JOJ0/discodos/README.md

 `disco mix fat_mix`

-Try adding one of your collections tracks to the "mix" you just created.
+Try adding one of your collection's tracks to the "mix" you just created.

 `disco mix fat_mix -a "Amon Tobin Killer Vanilla"`

-Note that even though the tracks name actually is "The Killer's Vanilla" it will be found.
-If DiscoDOS realizes you are offline it will search in the local DiscoBASE only.
-Display of search results will vary!
+If DiscoDOS realizes you are offline it will search in the local database (the DiscoBASE) only.
+Only online search understands tracknames, offline search doesn't, it needs artists and/or release names.
+Learn why further below.

 Be precise when asked for the track number on the record: A1 is not the same as A.